kaiz16/android_device_xiaomi_cancro2/README.md

-# android_device_xiaomi_cancro2
+# twrp_device_xiaomi_cancro
-Minimal device tree for building only twrp with prebuilt lineage kernel.
+device tree for building twrp only for cancro with caf prebuilt kernel